ballerina-platform/module-ballerinax-ai.agent/README.md

 ### Step 1: Preparation (Wrapping Gmail `sendMessage` action as a function)

-We can't register a remote function directly to the agent as an action.
-We should use the following template to define functions as actions to the agent.
-Although, a function can return `any` data type, it is prefered to return a `string` value from an action.
+We can't register a remote function directly to the agent as a tool.
+We should use the following template to define functions as tools to the agent.
+Although, a function can return `any` data type, it is prefered to return a `string` value from a tool.

 ```
 function functionName(*record functionParams) returns any|error {